tybenz/tybenz.github.com/about/index.md

 [Muse](http://adobe.com/muse).

-I have an amazing family, including my beautiful wife Amy, my three year-old son, Brody, and my eighteen-month-old daughter, Grace.
+I have an amazing family, including my beautiful wife Amy, my three-year-old son, Brody, and my two-year-old daughter, Grace.

-I've been playing music for about 12 years.
+I've been playing music for about 13 years.
 I dabble in a lot of different instruments but my true love is the electric guitar.
 I've played with some fellow musicians on a few different projects (mostly for fun), but my heart is in worship.
 I am apart of music ministry at a church called